pankalos/schema-api/README.md

 - service exposure (`NodePort`, ingress, or load balancer)

 ### Requests fail with host validation errors

 Make sure the Schema-API public host/IP is included in:

 ```yaml
 allowedHosts
 ```
+- Try Minio with `requestAutoCert: false`

 ### File upload/download does not work

 Check the following:

 - MinIO/S3 credentials
 - bucket creation
 - bucket name matches the correct user UUID
 - `s3Url` is reachable from Schema-API
+- Try Minio with `requestAutoCert: false`

 ---